Ashton Lewis Jr.

-Ashton Lewis Jr. (born January 22, 1972) is an American former stock car racing driver who competed in 226 races over 11 seasons.
+Ashton Lewis Jr. (born January 22, 1972) is an American former stock car racing driver who competed in 226 races and over 11 seasons.
 Lewis earned a degree in mechanical engineering from Old Dominion University in Norfolk, Virginia.
 After his racing career, he earned his MBA from the Fuqua School of Business at Duke University.
 As of March 2013, he is chief operating officer for First Team Automotive Group in Chesapeake, Virginia.

 Busch Series career

 Lewis was a driver who was especially good on road courses.
 He started out in the Barber Saab Pro Series for the 1992 season.
 After success in that series, he was offered a scholarship to race in the British Formula Ford championship.

 Lewis made his Busch debut in 1993, long before he became known to most Busch fans.
 Driving the No. 36 Parkway Pontiac at Watkins Glen, Lewis started the race in 29th place.
 The team had mechanical issues partway through the race, but Lewis got back on track and finished the race in 27th place.

 Lewis returned once again to the series in 1994.
 This time, Lewis drove the No. 80 Commerce Bank Chevy at Milwaukee Mile.
 Lewis was able to top his debut with a 24th-place effort despite a 38th-place start.

 Lewis again made a one-off start in 1995.
 He had his best weekend at that point in his career, this time back at Watkins Glen.
 He started the race solidly in the 22nd position and stayed on the lead lap with a 13th-place finishing result.

 Lewis raced in eight races in 1996 and earned a 3rd-place finish at Watkins Glen.
 He led three laps during the race, the first laps led of his Busch Series career.

 Lewis did not compete in 1999 but came back in 2000, with a new family owned No. 46 Chevy.
 He completed an 11-race schedule with a best finish of 17th at Michigan.